anapiashko/apiashko-car-rental/README.md

 Open to see the result:
 > /target/site/index.html

+Go to see javadocs for the project
+> /target/site/apidocs/index.html

 ### Start Web using Maven Jetty plugin

 Set up variable CAR_RENTAL_ENV=dev using IntelliJ (see [environment_setup.md](environment_setup.md))